 Timing, location and notice.
-Board of Directors' meetings are scheduled four times a year, approximately quarterly.
-At times throughout the year, additional Board meetings are convened as needed to act on unforeseen or urgent issues, such as the need to obtain resolutions to pursue facilities, funding, or grant opportunities.
+Each year at its June meeting, the Value Schools Board of Directors schedules at least five meetings for the upcoming school year, typically in September, November, January, March and June.
+At times throughout the year, additional board meetings may be convened as needed to act on unforeseen or urgent issues, such as the need to obtain resolutions to pursue facilities or funding opportunities.
 Board meetings are held within the LAUSD boundaries, usually at one of the Value Schools, in a location sufficiently large to accommodate members of the public who attend.
-Time is allotted for members of the public to address the board.
+Time is allotted for members of the public to address the board in person or by teleconference as described below.

-Consistent with Brown Act requirements, written notice of meeting dates and locations is provided, posted at Central City Value in a prominent place as close to its main entrance as is practically possible, and posted on the Value Schools website.
-At least 72 hours before regular meetings, and 24 hours before special meetings, the meeting agenda is posted in the same location as the notice of dates and locations.
+Consistent with Brown Act requirements, written notice of meeting dates and locations is provided, posted both on the Value Schools website and at University Prep Value High School in a prominent place as close to its main entrance as is practically possible.
+At least 72 hours before regular meetings, and 24 hours before special meetings, the meeting agenda is posted in the same manner as the notice of dates and locations.